mavryk-network/LIGO/gitlab-pages/docs/manpages/info list-declarations.md

 Only display declarations that have the type of an entrypoint

 **--syntax SYNTAX**
 the syntax that will be used.
-Currently supported syntaxes are "pascaligo", "cameligo", "reasonligo" and "jsligo".
-By default, the syntax is guessed from the extension (.ligo, .mligo, .religo, and .jsligo respectively). (alias: -s)
+Currently supported syntaxes are "pascaligo", "cameligo", and "jsligo".
+By default, the syntax is guessed from the extension (.ligo, .mligo, and .jsligo respectively). (alias: -s)

 **-help**
 print this help text and exit (alias: -?)